constellation-app/constellation/CHECKLIST.md

 - [ ] Format your code using the default NetBeans formatter settings.
     For specifics see the [style guide](STYLE_GUIDELINES.md).

-- [ ] Document code based on the [style guide](STYLE_GUIDELINES.md)
+- [ ] Document code based on the [style guide](STYLE_GUIDELINES.md).

-- [ ] Javadoc classes and methods
+- [ ] Javadoc classes and methods for any you introduce or modify.

-- [ ] Unit testing changes in your PR
+- [ ] Unit testing changes in your PR.

     - Unit testing changes you have made is required and should be over 80% code coverage at a minimum.

-    - If any classes you have changed do not already have a unit tests then it is **NOT** on you to test the entire class, rather the delta changes only.
+    - If any classes you have changed do not already have a unit test then it is **NOT** on you to test the entire class, rather the changes you have made.

     - Refer to the `Core Table View` as a baseline of how tests should be written.